-The ABC/MSUP sales continue to rise and the manager has proposals for renegotiating the agreement with MSUP to benefit ABC and for increasing marketing work in the USA and in Canada.
+The ABC/MSUP sales continue to rise and ABC is currently considering the terms of the agreement with MSUP beyond 2006 in order to maximise benefit and to increase marketing work in the USA and Canada.

-ABC must keep working to build sales in Europe and North America and to cover the IABSS shortfall.
-It should look for funding for other IABSS-type schemes, possibly on a thematic basis, eg. HIV/Aids or books for the girl-child.
+- ABC must keep working to build sales in Europe and North America and to cover the IABSS shortfall.
+It should look for funding for other IABSS-type schemes, possibly on a thematic basis, eg. HIV/AIDS or books for the girl-child.